MiguelNecoechea/Complexa/README.md

 Complexa injects content scripts that send page text to a tokenizer service.
 Each token is wrapped in a `<span>` with metadata for readings, part of speech and offset.
 When you click **Add Readings** the extension converts these readings using Wanakana and displays them inline.
-The dictionary tooltip uses a bundled JMdict database to show definitions for the token under your cursor.
-Word filters prevent specific tokens from being wrapped, and kanji extraction pulls a unique list of characters for quick reference.
+The dictionary functionality is accesed using the wrapper of Jisho.

 ## Getting Started